Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/domain-model/value-object.md

 }
 ```

+Let's review the benefits of using value objects:

 ### Clarity

-The value object makes the intent clear, even with shorter variable names.
+The value object makes the intent clear,

-For example,
+Even with shorter variable names.

-The `country` variable.
+For example, the `country` variable.
 There is no need to elaborately call it `countryCode` to communicate the intent of it holding a country code and not, for example, a full country name.

 ### Validation